suttiprapasutara/SQL_Project_Data_Job_Analysis/README.md

 **1. Top-Paying Data Scientist Jobs:** The highest-paying jobs for data scientists that allow remote work offer a wide range of salaries, the highest at $550,000!

-**2. Skills for Top-Paying Jobs:** High-paying data scientist jobs require advanced proficiency in SQL and Python, suggesting it’s a critical skill for earning a top salary.
+**2. Skills for Top-Paying Jobs:** High-paying data scientist jobs require advanced proficiency in SQL and Python, suggesting both are critical skills for earning a top salary.

 **3. Most In-Demand Skills:** Python is the most demanded skill in the data scientist job market, thus making it essential for job seekers.